julietarubis/Neural-Networks/README.md

 This repository contains the code and documentation for E-tivity 2 on Neural Networks.
 In this E-tivity, we explore the implementation of a simple artificial neural network (ANN) for classification tasks.
 The tasks involve coding a Perceptron manually, implementing gradient descent, and utilizing Scikit-learn for a more complex ANN.
 The final task introduces a challenge where feature engineering is required for model fitting.
 Instructions

-Please follow the tasks outlined in the Jupyter notebook provided in this repository.
-The notebook covers the following tasks:

     Task 1: Coding a Perceptron (Manual Implementation) Implement a Perceptron with a single node and a sigmoid activation function.
         Write a group prediction function.